Hong Kong

 Traffic

 Traffic rules are seriously enforced in Hong Kong.
 Penalties can be stringent, and road conditions are excellent, although road courtesy still has room for improvement.
-However and the driving speed can be so fast as to create higher death tolls when accidents happen.
+However the driving speed can be so fast as to create higher death tolls when accidents happen.

 Signage on the roads in Hong Kong is similar to British usage.
 Zebra lines (zebra crossings) indicate crossing areas for pedestrians and traffic comes from the right.